Skip to content

 • Dropdown for “Background Color” choices

-Non-editable elements with options:
+Non-editable elements with presets:

-<table mm-options="spacing" style="padding: 40px 20px;">
+<table mm-presets="spacing" style="padding: 40px 20px;">

 <tr>